Skip to main content Skip to footer

 You may find it helpful to get some healthcare experience by doing a work placement or volunteering.
 You’ll get training, increase your knowledge, and learn new skills.
 This could help you when applying to university, college or a new job with NHSScotland.

-To enter a counselling psychology training programme, you will need an undergraduate or postgraduate degree accredited by the British Psychological Society (BPS) and leads to graduate membership.
+To enter a counselling psychology training programme, you will need an undergraduate or postgraduate degree accredited by the British Psychological Society (BPS) which leads to graduate membership.
 As well as this, you will need some experience working with adults or children.

 Widening access